Oswar Rotocorp

 CHAPTER

-Join us as we redefine the future of bulk solids handling.
+Join us as we continue to engineer the future of bulk solids handling.

 Start Your Project

-The rotary air lock is governed by two core engineering principles:
+The rotary valves is governed by two core engineering principles:

 • Pressure Differential Control – enabling the transfer of solids between zones of different pressure while preventing air leakage.